dominic-yeo/CS441/README.md

 **Firewall:**
 Nodes (e.g., Node3) can be configured with firewall rules to block packets from specified sources.

+**IP fragmentation**
+IP fragmentation is the process of breaking a large IP packet into smaller fragments so that they can traverse networks.
+This process occurs when when the IP packet exceeds 256 bytes.

+**Teardrop Attack**
+A node (attacker) can send malformed, overlapping IP fragments with manipulated offset values to another node (victim).
+When the victim attempts to reassemble these fragments, it encounters errors or buffer overflows, causing the system to crash.

+**TCP/TLS Handshake**
+A node (client) can establish TCP/TLS handshake with the server to setup a secure channel for data transfer.

+**SSL Downgrade**
+An attacker can perform a SSL downgrade attack by tricking the client and server into using an older, less secure protocol version.

 ## Files
 ### router.py:
 Implements the router’s functionality.
 It receives Ethernet frames, parses the embedded IP packet, updates the frame headers, and forwards packets to the appropriate subnet based on the destination IP.